-Offering credit to your customers can act as an incentive for them to make larger purchases, and it can also attract new customers, but extending it does not come without risk.
+Offering credit to your customers can act as an incentive for them to make larger purchases.
+It can also attract new customers, but extending it does not come without risk.
 If you do offer credit to your customers, ensure that you take every measure to minimize your personal risk.

 - Do you offer credit to your customers?

-- Do you do thorough credit checks before extending credit to customers?
+- Do you conduct thorough credit checks before extending credit to customers?

 - Do you keep detailed records of accounts receivable?